baswag/rapla-filter/README.md

 ## Building

-To build the docker image simply run `docker build .`.
+To build the development docker image simply run `docker build .`.
+To build the production docker image use the `--target prod` option when building

 ## Notifications